LUNG CANCER DISABILITY BENEFITS

 If you are a smoker and are experiencing symptoms, then you should have your doctor order testing for lung cancer.
 Testing for lung cancer does not need to be invasive.
 For example, testing may include:

-• X-ray or CT Scan tests.
-An X-ray can show any abnormal mass or nodule in your lungs.
+- X-ray or CT Scan tests.
+An X-ray can show a mass or nodule in your lungs.
 Also, a CT scan can show small lesions in your lungs that may not show up on an X-ray.

-• Sputum cytology.
-If you have a cough and are producing sputum, your doctor can look at the sputum under the microscope to see if there are any lung cancer cells.
+- Sputum cytology.
+If you have a cough and are producing sputum, your doctor can examine your sputum to see if there are any cancer cells.

-• Biopsy.
-A tissue sample of abnormal cells Your doctor can perform a biopsy and examine a tissue sample from your lungs to see if there are any abnormal cancer cells.
+- Biopsy.
+Your doctor can perform a biopsy and examine a tissue sample from your lungs to see if there are any cancer cells.
 A biopsy sample can be taken from your lungs, but it can also be taken from your lymph nodes or other areas where the cancer may have spread.

 TREATMENTS FOR LUNG CANCER